enkidevs/curriculum/javascript/javascript-playground-questions/even-or-odd/even-or-odd.md

 [1: Hints]

-Use a flow control statement to check and print if the number is even or odd.
+Use a flow control statement to check and output if the number is even or odd.